glacovic/HangmanProject_Lacovic/README.md

 and I started thinking of what potential ways the game could be set up or look like.
   - I intend to limit the user entered word length to six letters or less, to allow for a maximum of 6 possible incorrect guesses (head, body, two arms, two legs).
-  - If I have enough leftover time after creating that intital basic hangman game, I may try to include extra incorrect guesses (such as face, hat, shoes, or hands) or longer word lengths.
+  - If I have enough leftover time after creating that initial basic hangman game, I may try to include extra incorrect guesses (such as face, hat, shoes, or hands) or longer word lengths.

 3) Initial UML class diagrams: